ymmah/node/src/BatchReader/README.md

 Takes requests and passes them to the Interactor.

 #### `ControllerResponse.ts`
-Receives response messages from the Interfactor through the InteractorResponse interface.
+Recieves responses from the Interactor and publishes them.

 #### `InteractorBatchReader.ts`
 Business Logic, no direct dependencies, everything else should be a plugin and plugin into here.
 Implements the InteractorRequest interface.